Can of Summerfest being poured into pilsner glass on table

 A can and full glass of Sunny Little Thing in front of a crate of oranges

-It debuted in the Little Things Party Pack, but Sunny Little Thing just landed in solo six-packs.
-At 5% ABV, this big ball of citrus shines with radiant notes of orange, grapefruit and tangerine.
-And with virtually no bitterness, there’s no shade on your parade.
+This big ball of citrus shines with radiant notes of orange, grapefruit, and tangerine.
+At just 5% ABV and with virtually no bitterness, Sunny Little Thing throws no shade on your parade.
 While plenty of oats and wheat create a smooth finish, there’s hardly a dash of hops, allowing the fruit character to leap forward.

-So throw on your shades, open a good summer beer like this, and make Sunny season official.
+So throw on your shades, open a great summer beer, and make Sunny season official.

 Find Sunny Little Thing